nikiene/senac-cs-algorithms-and-programming/README.md

 2. Write a program that draws a number from 1 to 10 and gives the user two chances to get it right.

    Write a program that draws a number from 1 to 10, gives the user two chances to get it right, but informs if the drawn number is greater or less than the first guess.

    Write the same program as before, now with 3 guesses.

-3.
+3. Write a program that calculates the sum of all even numbers from 25 to 200.

 4.